Alejogb1/job-board/blog-data/what-is-the-best-way-to-create-reports-dashboard-in-laravel-api.md

 id: "what-is-the-best-way-to-create-reports-dashboard-in-laravel-api"
 ---

-Alright, let's tackle this.
-I've been around the block a few times with Laravel APIs and reporting dashboards, and there are definitely some approaches that consistently yield better results than others.
+Alright,  I've been around the block a few times with Laravel APIs and reporting dashboards, and there are definitely some approaches that consistently yield better results than others.
 The "best" way, of course, depends on your specific requirements, but I'll outline the principles and techniques I've found to be most effective, drawing from past projects where we needed to wrangle significant data into digestible, real-time reports.

 First off, it's important to differentiate between creating the *data source* and building the *dashboard UI itself*.
 While Laravel is fantastic for generating the API endpoints that feed your dashboard, the user interface is almost always best handled using a dedicated front-end framework like Vue.js, React, or Angular.
 Trying to build a complex, interactive dashboard directly within Blade templates is usually a recipe for pain and maintainability issues.
 I’ve tried it, believe me.